top of page

 Want to reset or strengthen your Health and Safety Committee?

-Courtenell delivers practical Health and Safety Committee training for chairs, HSRs, managers, and committee members—focused on role clarity, lawful function, effective agendas, and keeping committees on purpose.
+Courtenell delivers practical Health and Safety Committee training for chairs, HSRs, managers, and committee members focused on role clarity, lawful functions, effective agendas, and keeping HSCs on purpose.
+Any person involved in workplace consultation activities in the organisation, whether an HSC member or not, may benefit from this training.

 Comments